James-HoneyBadger/Time_Warp_Classic/docs/developer-guide/CONTRIBUTING.md

 - Release notes for significant contributions
 - Special mentions in documentation

-Thank you for contributing to Time_Warp IDE! 🚀✨
+Thank you for contributing to Time_Warp! 🚀✨